 The Residency is intended for directors and editors.
 As a producer you can apply on behalf of your director(s) and editor(s), and you can visit your team while attending the Residency at your own cost.

 Due to the various financial, political, and institutional challenges facing documentary filmmakers in the region, it has become commonplace for many to forego the time needed to properly discover and develop their points-of-view and voices as storytellers, especially in the crucial process of editing.
-Therefore the Residency aims to provide filmmakers with a safe, professional and inspirational space to bring their edits to completion.
+Therefore the RESIDENCY (MENA) aims to provide filmmakers with a safe, professional and inspirational space to bring their edits to completion.

 This can be interpreted quite broadly.
 Examples include: The civil rights and discrimination of minorities based on ethnicity, religion, gender, sexuality, etc.; conflict and peace; transparency and the press; the democratic process; women’s rights; children’s rights… etc.